pulumi/docs/reference/cd-circleci.md

 for information on how to configure your CircleCI jobs and workflows.

-When it comes to integrating Pulumi, just like Like other CI/CD services, it is generally a matter of downloading the Pulumi command-line tool and running `pulumi update` from within the CircleCI environment.
+When it comes to integrating Pulumi, just like Like other CI/CD services, it is generally a matter of downloading the Pulumi command-line tool and running `pulumi up` from within the CircleCI environment.
 However, [Pulumi Orbs for CircleCI](https://circleci.com/orbs/registry/orb/pulumi/pulumi) enable a standard way to do this integration, without needing any custom scripting.